Cultural geography: History

 Though the first traces of the study of different nations and cultures on Earth can be dated back to ancient geographers such as Ptolemy or Strabo, cultural geography as academic study firstly emerged as an alternative to the environmental determinist theories of the early Twentieth century, which had believed that people and societies are controlled by the environment in which they develop.
-Rather than studying pre-determined regions based upon environmental classifications, cultural geography became interested in cultural landscapes.
+Rather than studying predetermined regions based upon environmental classifications, cultural geography became interested in cultural landscapes.
 This was led by Carl O. Sauer (called the father of cultural geography), at the University of California, Berkeley.
 As a result, cultural geography was long dominated by American writers.

 Sauer defined the landscape as the defining unit of geographic study.
 He saw that cultures and societies both developed out of their landscape, but also shaped them too.
 This interaction between the natural landscape and humans creates the cultural landscape.
 Sauer's work was highly qualitative and descriptive and was challenged in the 1930s by the regional geography of Richard Hartshorne.
 Hartshorne called for systematic analysis of the elements that varied from place to place, a project taken up by the quantitative revolution.
 Cultural geography was sidelined by the positivist tendencies of this effort to make geography into a hard science although writers such as David Lowenthal continued to write about the more subjective, qualitative aspects of landscape.

 In the 1970s, new kind of critique of positivism in geography directly challenged the deterministic and abstract ideas of quantitative geography.
 A revitalized cultural geography manifested itself in the engagement of geographers such as Yi-Fu Tuan and Edward Relph and Anne Buttimer with humanism, phenomenology, and hermeneutics.
 This break initiated a strong trend in human geography toward Post-positivism that developed under the label "new cultural geography" while deriving methods of systematic social and cultural critique from critical geography.